igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.txt

 - Open: opens a CL file and allows you to display or import an OBJ over it.
 - Close: closes the CL file so you can't display or edit it anymore.
 - Import OBJ: lets you choose an OBJ file to import and overwrite the current CL.
--- You can choose the maximum depth of the quadtree or let it be chosen automatically.
+-- You can choose the maximum depth of the quadtree or let it be chosen automatically (I recommend setting it to 5).
--- If you're looking at _xx (death) or _wt (water) models, normals are reversed, so you should disable culling as the models will show up upside down.
-Make sure to check "flip normals" when importing.
 -- Append one of the following letters to the mesh names (not material names, not texture names!) in your 3D model editor to set up collision flags:
  _a - water collision (for _wt.CL)
  _b - bingo slide